503945930/java_simple_sqlite_demo/README.md

 # java_simple_sqlite_demo
-## this is a simple java sqlte demo
+## this is a simple java sqlite demo
 ## contain CURD.